UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 Up until this point we have been working with dataframes that have been read in and converted from different types of files.

-We, however, can make dataframes from scratch using lists.
+However, we can also make dataframes from scratch using lists.

-Let’s say we wanted a dataframe of things we needed to purchase from the store on our next grocery shopping trip.
+Let’s say we wanted a dataframe of things we needed to purchase from the store on our next grocery shopping trip, as shown in the table here.

-We use a list for each row and a list for the column labels.
+We can use a list for each row and a list for the column labels.
 We then use another list of all the rows to make up the data.

 Now the shopping items are no longer in a structure type `list`, but in a type `DataFrame`.